fischerling/vis-lspc/README.md

 1. Clone this repository into your vis plugins directory
 2. Load the plugin in your `visrc.lua` with `require('plugins/vis-lspc')`

+## Usage

+Note that till `textDocument/didChange` is implemented vis-lspc is hardly usable.
+But if you are brave there are some default key bindings:

+### Default Bindings

+	Normal mode:
+	<F2> - start a language server for win.syntax
+	<F3> - open win.file with a running language server
+	<C-]> - jump to the definition of the symbol under the main cursor
+	<C-t> - go back in the jump history
+	Normal and Insert mode:
+	<C- > - get completions

+### Available commands

+	# language-server management:
+	lspc-start-server [syntax] - start a language server for syntax or win.syntax lspc-stop-server [syntax] - stop the language server for syntax or win.syntax

+	# file registration:
+	lspc-open - register the file in the current window lspc-close - unregister the file in the current window

+	# navigation commands (they all operate on the symbol under the main cursor):
+	lspc-completion - syntax completion
+	lspc-references [e | vsplit | hsplit] - select and open a reference lspc-declaration [e | vsplit | hsplit] - select and open a declaration lspc-definition [e | vsplit | hsplit] - open the definition lspc-typeDeclaration [e | vsplit | hsplit] - select and open a type declaration lspc-implementation [e | vsplit | hsplit] - I actually have no idea what this does

+	lspc-back - navigate back in the goto history

+### Available configuration fields

+The module table returned by `require('plugins/vis-lspc')` can be use to configure some aspects of vis-lspc.

+Available fields are:

+* `name = 'vis-lspc'` - the name vis-lspc introduces itself to a language server
+* `logging = false` - enable logging only useful for debugging vis-lspc
+* `log_file = 'vis-lspc.log'` - file vis-lspc writes all log messages to
+* `autostart = true` - try to start a language server in WIN_OPEN
+* `menu_cmd = 'fzf' or 'vis-menu'` - program to prompt for user choices

 ## License